-The change of seasons brings us many joys but winter skin isn't one of them.
+The change of seasons brings us many joys, but winter skin isn't one of them.

 How to avoid winter skin during cold weather

-Switch up your moisturiser
+1. Switch up your moisturizer

 Ceramides are essential oils already found in the skin.
-It’s a popular ingredient in moisturisers for dry skin; a moisturiser like CeraVe’s Moisturising Cream has three different types of ceramides to keep skin hydrated.
+It’s a popular ingredient in moisturizers for dry skin; a moisturizer like CeraVe’s Moisturising Cream has three different types of ceramides to keep skin hydrated.

-“For a cheap and simple moisturiser during the winter months, I would recommend E45 or Doublebase, which contain a gentle formula, yet deeply moistens dry or chapped skin, providing rapid relief from itching,” Dr Ross Perry, cosmetic doctor and managing director of Cosmedics Skin Clinics, told us.
+“For a cheap and simple moisturizer during the winter months, I would recommend E45 or Doublebase, which contain a gentle formula, yet deeply moistens dry or chapped skin, providing rapid relief from itching,” Dr Ross Perry, cosmetic doctor and managing director of Cosmedics Skin Clinics, told us.

-“For slightly more money I’d recommend La Roche Posay Effaclar H Moisturiser, which instantly soothes and hydrates even the driest of skin.”
+“For slightly more money, I’d recommend La Roche Posay Effaclar H Moisturiser, which instantly soothes and hydrates even the driest of skin.”

 The common consensus among skincare experts is that we should change up our skincare routine with the seasons.
 “Treat your skin like you do your clothing,” explains skincare guru and author of Skin Care, Caroline Hirons.
 “If you’re layering clothing, layer your skincare.”

-And while we may think to slip on a thermal jumper and woolly scarf clothing-wise, for our skin, this could mean incorporating a nourishing oil into our nightly routine before moisturising, and layering on a lip butter throughout the day.
+And while we may think to slip on a thermal jumper and woolly scarf clothing-wise, for our skin, this could mean incorporating a nourishing oil into our nightly routine before moisturizing, and layering on a lip butter throughout the day.

 “Your skin needs all the moisture it can get this time of year,” says Caroline.
 “If your skin is dry/sensitive and you are using harsh cleansers suitable for the summer months, or even worse, overusing the electronic facial cleansing brushes, it may be very unforgiving.”

-Instead, you could opt for a gentle cleansing milk or balm - we love Elemis’ Pro-Collagen Cleansing Balm.
+Instead, you could opt for a gentle cleansing milk or balm.
+We love Elemis’ Pro-Collagen Cleansing Balm.

-Keep your water temperature in check
+4. Keep your water temperature in check

 While it may be tempting to hop in a piping hot shower or bath, hot water—especially if it’s directly on your face in the shower—can have detrimental effects on your poor skin.

 A lukewarm bubble bath is a more gentle way to cleanse your skin by opening your pores, without stripping it of its natural oils.
 Plus, is there anything more luxurious than a long soak in the tub on a cold winter’s night?

-Opt for a nourishing night mask
+5. Opt for a nourishing night mask

 There’s no need to stay away from face masks during the winter months, but rather than opting for a drying clay mask, instead try a hydrating formula that will boost your skin.
-We’d recommend slathering one on before bed to wake up with a smooth and dewy complexion - Origins Drink Up Intensive Overnight Mask With Avocado and Glacier Water works like a charm and smells divine.
+We’d recommend slathering one on before bed to wake up with a smooth and dewy complexion.
+Origins Drink Up Intensive Overnight Mask With Avocado and Glacier Water works like a charm and smells divine.

-If you want to specifically target the delicate eye area—the first place skin will show dehydration—we love Estée Lauder’s Advanced Night Repair Concentrated Recovery Eye Mask, which will soothe the under eye area and help prevent the damaging effects of the stresses of modern life.
+If you want to specifically target the delicate eye area—the first place skin will show dehydration—we love Estée Lauder’s Advanced Night Repair Concentrated Recovery Eye Mask, which will soothe the under-eye area and help prevent the damaging effects of the stresses of modern life.